 If that wasn’t intriguing enough, maybe the fact that they want you and me to help design the vehicle will be.
 That’s right, Local Motors today announced and launched the 3D Printed Car Design Challenge.
 The challenge wants designers, both expert and amateur alike, to submit designs for the vehicle.
 Local Motors will possibly use the entrant’s design ideas for its 3D printed vehicle, as well as award several awesome prizes.
 The challenge will run for 6 weeks, until May 13th, and give away over $10,000 in prize money to the winners.
 Winners will be announced on May 30th.

 “Historically, producing a new vehicle from a new design has represented a significant investment in tooling and a large commitment in time to integrate multiple structures and components,” said Jay Rogers, Local Motors CEO.
 “This effort to design and deliver the first co-created vehicle using this digital technology and manufacturing process could change the process and speed in which vehicles are designed and built.”

 The following requirements are set for those wishing to submit a design entry:

-- The Vehicle must seat 2 people following the package configuration provided here.
-The location of the motor, battery, and passengers is “frozen” and thus you may not change the h-point of the passengers, or the position of any of the elements in the provided packaging/CAD files.
+- The Vehicle must seat 2 people following the package configuration.
+The location of the motor, battery, and passengers is “frozen,” and thus, you may not change the h-point of the passengers or the position of any of the elements in the provided packaging/CAD files.
 This includes the wheelbase and track width.
 Any modification of the packaging will result in an invalid entry.

-- Must include 4 wheels and a battery pack following the package configuration here.
-The wheels, tires, batteries and suspension components have been chosen and thus should not be changed.
+- Must include 4 wheels and a battery pack following the package configuration.
+The wheels, tires, batteries and suspension components have been chosen and, thus should not be changed.

 - Must embed the major elements and functions of the exterior, the structure, and the interior in one main printed part.